 External validity refers to methods.

-When they were discussing external validity, they said:
+When discussing external validity, the students stated:

 We cannot say whether or not that the general public have better or worse word retention compared to the students that we will be studying.